WebDev70/drupal/DEPLOYMENT_GUIDE.md

 8.  **Configuration:** Select **Cloud Build configuration file** and set the location to `cloudbuild.yaml`.
 9. Click **Create**.

+***
+### **Troubleshooting Note: Wrong Project ID in Errors**
+If your build fails with an error mentioning the wrong project ID (e.g., `...in project old-project-123...`), it means your Cloud Build Trigger was created while your Cloud Console was set to that old project.
+The trigger provides the incorrect `$PROJECT_ID` to the build.

+**To fix this:**
+1. Ensure your Google Cloud Console is displaying the correct project (`drupal-project-481600`).
+2. Delete the incorrect trigger.
+3. Follow the steps above to re-create the trigger in the correct project.
+***

 ---

 ## Step 7: Trigger the Deployment